 As you probably know, vegans avoid eating animal products, including meat, eggs, and dairy.
 This extends to other activities that exploit animals, such as wearing leather.
 As awareness of the vegan movement grows, more people are taking a closer look at ingredient lists in their cosmetics, opting to choose brands that avoid the use of animal products and animal testing.
 The same goes for the products used in cosmetic procedures.

 Some of the first fillers did have animal origins.
 Collagen, for example, was usually made from cow cells, which would make it not vegan friendly.
 Even when sodium hyaluronate injections became available for osteoarthritis, some of the earliest were made from material sourced from rooster combs, a method developed in the 1980s.
 Not only is this source a problem for people allergic to poultry and other bird products, but the origin of the sodium hyaluronate means these injections are not suitable for vegans.
-Luckily, people getting sodium hyaluronate injections for their knee osteoarthritis can now choose between products made from rooster combs, like SUPARTZ® and SYNVISC®, or products from other sources, like DUROLANE®, EUFLEXXA®, and ORTHOVISC®.
+Luckily, people getting sodium hyaluronate injections for their knee osteoarthritis can now choose between products made from rooster combs, like SUPARTZ® knee injections and SYNVISC® knee treatments, or products from other sources, like DUROLANE® injectables, EUFLEXXA® treatments, and viscosupplements from ORTHOVISC®.

 Most manufacturers use Streptococcus bacteria to produce hyaluronic acid, since this is the first bacterial genus researchers used back in the late 1980s.
 Other manufacturers are trying out different strains of bacteria, such as Bacillus subtilis.
 The bacteria usually produce sugars to form their cell walls, but these same sugars also happen to be the building blocks of hyaluronic acid.
 The manufacturers provide these bacteria with sugar as a carbon source then use fermentation to produce the hyaluronic acid.
 The scientists may then use solvents to separate out the hyaluronic acid and special processes to strengthen the particle bonds, which helps the substance last longer within the patient.

 By using bacteria to produce hyaluronic acid, manufacturers can make dermal fillers with a non-animal origin, making them suitable for your vegan patients.
 Many dermal fillers will specify in their ingredient list that the product contains non-animal hyaluronic acid.
 RESTYLANE® products, for example, are made with non-animal stabilized hyaluronic acid (NASHA), so they do not contain any animal products.
-BELOTERO®, too, is made of hyaluronic acid with a non-animal origin, along with the popular JUVÉDERM® product line.
-TEOSYAL®, AQUASHINE, EMERVEL® (RESTYLANE®), ELLANSE™, CYTOCARE, PERFECTHA®, STYLAGE®, and FILORGA® are some of the other dermal filler brands that avoid animal ingredients.
+Dermal fillers by BELOTERO®, too, are made of hyaluronic acid with a non-animal origin, along with the popular JUVÉDERM® product line.
+Cytocare mesotherapy treatments, also like dermal fillers by TEOSYAL®, AQUASHINE, EMERVEL® (RESTYLANE®), synthetic fillers from ELLANSE™, HA-based fillers from PERFECTHA®, STYLAGE® fillers line, and FILORGA`s product range are some of the other brands that avoid animal ingredients.

 Although the lack of animal products in these dermal fillers may be encouraging to your vegan patients, there is one more thing to consider.
 These dermal fillers are medical products, which means regulations in most countries likely required the manufacturers to test the fillers on animals to ensure they are safe for human use before granting approval.
 Some generic versions of the same medical product may not have to go through animal testing, but that is only because the original version of the medical product was already tested on animals.